Thejaswi05/mailchimp-web/README.md

 # mailchimp-web
-Please follow below instructions to run the test Install Eclipse
+Please follow below instructions to run the test.
+- Install Eclipse.
-Install Maven and setup maven home and java classpath Install cucumber plugin
+- Install Maven and setup maven home and java classpath
+- Install cucumber plugin
-Install git
+- Install git
-Clone this repo
+- Clone this repo

 - From eclipse import the project as maven project and select the pom.xml file to setup

 - To run the test: Go to webapp.mailchimp.testrunner package, Select Runner.java file and run as Junit Test